CosmicBivouac/learning-demo/README.md

 # Learning Course
-This is my learing journey!
+This is my learing journey.
 Let's see how this goes!